rreinold/mailgun/Readme.md

 ## Assets
 ### Code Services

+#### Example
 `MailgunExampleSend` - Sends an MailgunExampleSend email through Mailgun library

+#### Test

+`MailgunTestSetup` - Tests if the constants for mailgun package are set or not.

 ### Code Libraries

-`Mailgun` - Library for sending emails through Mailgun's REST API.
+`MailgunLib` - Library for sending emails through Mailgun's REST API.
 The library can be used using the **Mailgun** object.

+`MailgunConstants` - A constants library to have a centralized location for constants like API-key.
 ## API
 ### Typedefs